fholger/RocksmithToTab/README.md

   -f, --format    (Default: gp5) File output format, currently either 'gp5',
                   'gpx' or 'gpif'.

+  -n, --name	  (Default: {artist} - {title}) Format of the output file
+				  names.
+For a list of available field names, refer to the documentation.

   -x, --xml       Instead of a psarc archive, supply a number of XML files
                   describing the arrangements.